Rochester School for the Deaf

 Rochester School for the Deaf (RSD) is a private, tuition-free school for deaf and hard of hearing students to attend in Rochester, New York.
-It is one of the oldest and most respected preK-12th grade schools for children with hearing loss and their families in the United States, and one of nine such school in the state of New York.
+It is one of the oldest and most respected preK-12th grade schools for children with hearing loss and their families in the United States, and one of nine such schools in the state of New York.
 Serving the Central and Western portions of New York State, it has been educating students since 1876.

 Rochester School for the Deaf is an inclusive, bilingual school (Communication Philosophy) where deaf and hard of hearing children and their families thrive in an extraordinarily rich educational environment.